FabianoEger/tago-documentation/api.rst

 		"location": {"lat": 42.2974279, "lng": -85.628292}
 	}

+(*) Variable field should no contain special characters like *?!<>.-=$ or space.
+Also, notice that the variable will always be converted to lowercase in our database.
-(*) In order to make easier for users to see their data in charts and dials, Tago will always try to convert the *value* to a number format (integer), even if it came as string.
+(**) In order to make easier for users to see their data in charts and dials, Tago will always try to convert the *value* to a number format (integer), even if it came as string.
 However, due to the range limitation, the automatic conversion will be done only for strings shorter than 15 characters.
 If a *value* originally is formed by a string longer than this length limitation, it will NOT be converted to a number.

 Edit Data